Menu

 All these roles have helped build my experience and appreciation of all those involved in educating our future generations.

-In my spare time I am an avid crossfitter and enjoy spending time with my 2 boys- usually building Lego or cooking!
+In my spare time I am an avid cross-fitter and enjoy spending time with my 2 boys- usually building Lego or cooking!

-Taalish Khan – GDPR/Cybersecurity – 17 June 2024 – Co-opted Governor
+Taalish Khan – GDPR/Cybersecurity/Website – 17 June 2024 – Co-opted Governor

 I am honoured to serve as the Cyber Security Governor at Ley Hill Primary School, contributing to the safeguarding of sensitive information and ensuring compliance with the highest standards of data protection.
 This role aligns seamlessly with my professional background in business development, customer relations, and strategic leadership across diverse industries.